s222416822/BQFL/README.md

 # Decentralized Quantum Federated Learning for Metaverse: Analysis, Design, and Implementation
-This repo contains the code for this paper (arXiv).
+This repo contains the code for this paper [arXiv](https://arxiv.org/abs/2306.11297).

 # Abstract
 With the emerging developments of the Metaverse, a virtual world where people